justusip/crypto-pnd-bot/README.md

 > Example: `WAN` is detected.
 Initiate buy-sell process of ticker `WANBTC`.

+A BUY order is placed, with price taking account of extreme slippage.
+Once it is filled, a SELL order will be placed at a price of configurable amount of percentage above the current price (ideally +100%, by default +20%).

 ## Disclaimer

 This project is for informational purposes only.
 You should not construe any such information or other material as